Media Resonance

 What We Do

-A perpetual child of the late 80s, Andrei’s first experience with games was picking up a Sega Genesis in 1992 and staring at Sonic running across Chemical Zone.
-It’s all been downhill (or uphill depending on how you look at it) from there!
+A child of the late 80s, Andrei’s first experience with games was picking up a Sega Genesis in 1992 and staring at Sonic running across Chemical Zone.
+Most days though, he can be found ranting about game awards shows and the industrial circuit of game legitimation.

 Marc Lajeunesse

 Marc learned to read by playing the first Final Fantasy on his mother’s lap.
-Throughout his life games and play have been fundamental to his experience of the world.
-After living several different lives playing music and teaching in Japan, Marc has dedicated this phase of his existence to understanding games, and helping others understand how games have become woven into our modern lives.
+Throughout his life games, play, and music have been fundamental to his experience of the world.
+After living several different lives playing music and teaching in Japan, Marc has dedicated this phase of his existence to understanding the personal and cultural connections and attachments we form with the media we love and hate.

-Marc’s academic research focuses on toxicity in online games.
-He is driven to understand toxic phenomena in order to help create more positive conditions within games with the ultimate hope that we can produce more equitable and joyful play experiences for more people.
-He has published on the Steam marketplace and DOTA 2, and is a co-author of the upcoming Microstreaming on Twitch (under contract with MIT Press).
-Marc is the Coordinator of the TAG Research Center, as well as part-time faculty in the English department at Concordia University.
+Marc’s academic research focuses on community, toxicity, and unique practices in online and multiplayer games.
+He has published work on the Steam marketplace and DOTA 2, and is a co-author of Streaming by the Rest of Us: Microstreaming on Twitch and the forthcoming Their System, Our Game: Homebrew and the Worlds of Pathfinder.
+Marc is the Coordinator of TAG, the Technoculture, Art, and Games Research Center, as well as part-time faculty in the English department at Concordia University.

 Elizabeth Eraña